 Evaporation in Armidale

 wooden platform which allows air movement below it.
-The plastic measuring cylinder is shown.
+The plastic measuring cylinder is also shown.

 The small metal cylinder within the pan is the stilling well containing a fixed point.
-Water must
+A measured

 Large amounts of water can be lost through evaporation from water storages on farms, particularly during hot dry summers, and during times of low rainfall the amount of water loss through evaporation can be critical for the survival of pastures, crops and livestock.